Resistant Starch Foods

 What is resistant starch?

-As the name suggests, resistant starch is a carbohydrate that resists digestion in our bodies.
-Unlike other starches that are broken down into simple sugars during digestion, resistant starch remains intact as it passes through the small intestine and reaches the large intestine.
+Resistant starch is a carbohydrate that resists digestion in the small intestine.
+Unlike other starches that are broken down into simple sugars, resistant starch passes through the small intestine largely intact and reaches the large intestine, where it acts as food for beneficial gut bacteria.
+It behaves more like fibre than a typical carbohydrate, delivering a range of health benefits that regular starch doesn't provide.

 What are the benefits of resistant starch?